 In 2008, Kaiser Permanente Northwest founded the Health Care Career Scholarship Program to help students in Oregon and Southwest Washington achieve their dreams of becoming health care professionals.
 Since then, Kaiser Permanente Northwest has invested more than $3.6 million in the program, including scholarship awards totaling nearly $3.4 million.

-Scholarships were awarded annually to at least one qualified senior at each of 139 public high schools in the Kaiser Permanente Northwest service area, which spans from north of Longview, Washington, to Eugene, Oregon.
+Scholarships are awarded annually to qualified seniors at 140 public high schools in the Kaiser Permanente Northwest service area, which spans from north of Longview, Washington, to Eugene, Oregon.

-Of the more than 1,200 students who have received more than 1,400 Kaiser Permanente Health Care Career Scholarships since the program’s inaugural year (2008-2009):
+Of the more than 1,471 students who have received more than 1,684 Kaiser Permanente Health Care Career Scholarships since the program’s inaugural year (2008 to 2009):

-Beginning this 2019-2020 application cycle, scholarship amounts for college-bound high school seniors in amounts of $5,000 and $10,000 will be awarded to the most qualified applicants from across all eligible high schools.
-The $5,000 and $10,000 awards are split into two equal payments distributed in fall of the first and second years of college.
+Scholarships for college-bound high school seniors in amounts of $5,000 and $10,000 will be awarded to the most qualified applicants from across all eligible high schools.
+The awards are split into 2 equal payments distributed in the fall of the first and second years of college.
 All awards are nonrenewable.

 Once scholarship recipients have reached their second year of college, they are eligible to: